Why travel and why this site?

 On top of these adventures, I had a strong interest in history and would spend countless nights of my younger years gazing at world maps to gain a better understanding of why civilizations ended up where they did, how cultures developed over time, and the traditions of the people who lived inside these squiggly lines called borders.

 Along with these maps, a globe that sat on my dresser as a kid was instrumental in spurring my curiosity about the world.
 I developed a pre-bedtime routine before turning the lights off.
 I would hold my finger at a random place on the globe, spin it as fast as I could, and see where my finger would land once the globe had stopped spinning.
 When I’d remove my finger, I would take a moment and ponder what it must be like living in that funny sounding town or city which my finger pointed to.

 Questions would race through my mind such as, what are people there doing at this very moment?
 How are they living?
 What are their beliefs?
 What do they value?
 Are they happy?
 Is there conflict there?
 Then, I would picture myself there, living among the populace, embracing rituals and speaking their native tongue.
 Shortly after this, I would close my eyes, doze off, and the imaginations of travel would flood my dreams.

-Since my upbringing and throughout the past decade of my life, I’ve traveled to 42 countries and I’m still counting.
+Since my upbringing and throughout the past decade of my life, I’ve traveled to 51 countries and counting.
 While I know this may pale in comparison to some travel enthusiasts who’ve trotted the globe twice, this is my pot of gold and I’d like to share some of my stories with you.

 So without further ado, please enjoy this blog as you hopefully draw inspiration from my travels including adventures like paragliding in Medellín, running with the bulls in Pamplona, road tripping through the Andes, drinking champagne in Champagne and many more.